ericnerby/battleship-bot/README.md

 I wanted to do something different.
 This is a command line app that plays a game of Battleship with you.
 You set up half of your board just like you were playing against another human, and the game doesn't know where anything is until you respond to its guesses (and given the possibility of a ship being sunk, the game will prompt you whether a ship was sunk when the computer gets a hit).

-As you can see, this project is still a work in progress.
-The app will run, but some features are yet to be implemented, and as a result, it's currently impossible for the computer to win!
-Maybe you actually prefer that, but check back later and hopefully there will be a fully functional game waiting for you!
+This project is still a work in progress.
+The game will run, and the computer can technically win, but it's not very smart yet, so it would be really difficult for it to win.
+My next to-do is to continue making the computer opponent more intelligent so it has a fighting chance against the player.

 ## Getting the App to Run

 1. Make sure you have at least Python 3.8.4 installed on your computer or in a virtual environment.
 The app has not been tested with older versions, but should work fine with newer versions.
 You can find downloads and installation instructions on [the Python webpage](https://www.python.org/downloads/).
 1. Clone this repo to your computer.
+1. Navigate to the root of the project folder and run `pip install -r requirements.txt`.
 1. Navigate to the root of the project folder and run `python app.py` from a shell (command prompt, powershell, bash, etc.).\*
     * Note: depending on which version(s) of Python you have installed, you may need to substitute `python` with `py` or `python3` to run the required version.
 If in doubt, run `python --version` with all three variations to see which one, if any, meet the requirement of 3.8.4 or later.
     * On Windows it's possible that you've installed Python but still get an error "python is not recognized as an internal or external command".
 If this happens, you need to add python to the environment variables: